Overview

 Do you sponsor H1-b Visas?

-Matched applicants will be advised as to which visa, they are eligible for by the Graduate Medical Education Department.
+Matched applicants will be advised as to which visa; they are eligible for by the Graduate Medical Education Department.
 The GME office will notify you with the necessary paperwork.

 Do you require an ECFMG certificate when I apply to your training program?

-You must be eligible for an ECFMG Certificate in order to apply.
+You must be eligible for an ECFMG Certificate to apply.
 We require that you submit your ECFMG certificate through ERAS BEFORE February 1.
 We are required to have an ECFMG certificate on file for every IMG intern who matches with our training program.

 How many total residents in your training programs?